17 Sep 2025

 A UTR merely indicates that an individual is registered for self-assessment.
 It does not necessarily follow that they are genuinely self-employed.
 It will be the terms of the engagement that dictate this.
 During the verification process, it is likely that no further consideration is given to a worker’s employment status other than the presence of a UTR.

-CIS – limited company subcontractors
+Construction industry scheme and limited company subcontractors

-Similarly, when engaging a company as a subcontractor, you also need to consider the relationship of the engagement between the contractor, and the workers provided by the subcontracting company.
+Similarly, when engaging a company as a subcontractor, you also need to consider the relationship of the engagement between the contractor and the workers provided by the subcontracting company.
 This will be relevant where the subcontracting company is a personal service company (one man band) i.e., Joe Bloggs Limited.

-If workers of the subcontracting company are employees of theirs, then you do not need to consider this further.
+If workers of the subcontracting company are employees of theirs, you do not need to consider this further.

 The IR35 regulations were introduced to prevent individuals from avoiding paying taxes by using limited companies to disguise their employment status.
 The rules apply to contractors and subcontractors who provide services to clients through an intermediary, such as a limited company.